ImanJowkar/ImanJowkar/README.md

 <h3 align="center">A Network Enthusiast</h3>

 <p align="left">
 I am very interested in networking and work hard to learn more about it.
-I have skills in setting up Cisco devices like routers and switches, at the CCNP-Enterprise level.
+I possess skills in configuring Cisco devices, including routers and switches, at the CCNP-Enterprise level.
 I also have hands-on experience with MikroTik RouterOS and have earned several certifications, including MTCNA, MTCRE, MTCWE, and MTCSE.

-I also have experience in monitoring tools like Zabbix and Prometheus  to monitor network devices, servers, and applications, and I use Grafana to create and manage beautiful dashboards.
+I also have experience with monitoring tools such as Zabbix and Prometheus, which enable me to monitor network devices, servers, and applications.
+Additionally, I utilize Grafana to create and manage visually appealing dashboards.

 These are the tools I have used throughout my career: